openmsi/openmsipython/README.md

 ## Installation

 Programs use the Python implementation of the Apache Kafka API, and are designed to run on Windows machines connected to laboratory instruments.
-The only base requirements are Python >=3.7, <3.10, `git`, and `pip`.

 ### Quick start with miniconda3